 “Our society puts so much pressure on people to stay out of the ‘overweight’ and ‘obese’ categories that, oftentimes, it can actually be more damaging to your health to try so hard to fit into the ‘healthy’ category than it is to just accept being at a higher weight and having healthy behaviors at whatever size you are,” says Dugas.
 “The irony is that feeling shameful and unsupported about your weight can actually lead to weight gain if you’re using food to cope with your emotions, and could even lead to social isolation and less physical activity (e.g., fear of being judged by others, especially in a place like a gym),” she explains.

-If you’re looking for more sustainable, empowering ways to stay on top of your health, work with your One Drop coach, and check out our tips for thinking more holistically about chronic condition management.
+If you’re looking for more sustainable, empowering ways to stay on top of your health, consider our alternatives for what to use instead of BMI above, work with your One Drop coach, and check out our tips for thinking more holistically about chronic condition management.

 This article has been clinically reviewed by Jamillah Hoy-Rosas, MPH, RDN, CDCES, and VP of clinical operations at One Drop.